 Difference between a knowledge base and FAQs

-Many companies start out with a simple FAQs page to deal with their customers’ most commonly asked queries.
+Many companies start out with a simple Frequently Asked Questions (FAQs) page to deal with their customers’ most commonly asked queries.
+FAQs are a list of questions that customers typically ask regarding the company’s products and services, and typically take up one page of the company website.

 The primary difference between a knowledge base and FAQs is the presence of information architecture.
+Ideally, when you write an FAQs page for your website, it won’t contain too many questions and it will fit neatly into a single page.
 When the content on your FAQs page starts growing longer so you end up categorizing it, you’re straying into knowledge base territory.

 You need to choose a limited number of broad, top-level categories for your content and then use subcategories if you need them.

-A knowledge base is form of customer self-service that relieves your support team of repeatedly dealing with the same queries, and removes the need for your customers to ring the support line or email your agents.
+A knowledge base is a form of customer self-service that relieves your support team of repeatedly dealing with the same queries, and removes the need for your customers to ring the support line or email your agents.
+It often has recommended articles on the homepage as well as links to the main categories, with the goal of helping customers quickly find the most relevant content for them.

-In contrast, your website will have a multitude of aims, ranging from selling your products to data collection.
-Your knowledge base is purely to enable your customers to self-serve their queries.
+In contrast, your website will have a multitude of aims, ranging from selling your products to data collection – it’s likely to be controlled by your marketing team whose goal is to acquire more customers.
+Your knowledge base, on the other hand, is purely to enable your customers to self-serve their queries.
+There should be no attempt to sell products on the knowledge base.

 Analytics and metrics

-Unlike an FAQs section, which is generally just a few pages, a knowledge base will utilize analytics in the back end so you can understand how users are interacting with your content and improve customer support performance.
+Unlike an FAQs section, which is generally just a single page, a knowledge base will utilize analytics in the back end so you can understand how users are interacting with your content and improve customer support performance.
+Your knowledge base may come with built-in analytics or you can integrate with a solution such as Google Analytics.

+There are ways to identify the effectiveness of your content.
 For example, if a page is getting a lot of views but has a high bounce rate, this means users are actively searching for a page but not finding it useful.
-You can then see that you need to improve your content.
+You can then see that you need to improve your content with a rewrite or perhaps publish an entirely new page.

 HelpJuice has written a great article on how a working search bar is the difference between a knowledge base and an FAQs page.